Low emission building materials

 1) MECLA – Materials Embodied Carbon Leadership Alliance

-Around 400 professionals from the building industry and government sector have formed the Materials Embodied Carbon Leadership Alliance (MECLA), which will launch in 2021.
-Major suppliers and users of both traditional and low emissions building products, as well as government representatives from state and national levels will be involved.
-This unique collaboration will have several working groups.
+More than 100 organisations from the building industry and all levels of government have formed the Materials Embodied Carbon Leadership Alliance (MECLA), which launched in April 2021.
+Major suppliers and users of both traditional and low emissions building products, as well as government representatives from local, state and national agencies, are engaged.
+This unique industry collaboration has several working groups and interested organisations are encouraged to participate.
 Contact us using the form below if you would like to join.
-Read more about the MECLA on the WWF website here.

 2) Quicker accreditation for infrastructure

 The materials calculator used in Infrastructure Sustainability (IS) ratings is being digitalised.
 This new platform will make it easier to estimate embodied carbon, helping to increase LEBM procurement.
-The Infrastructure Sustainability Council of Australia (ISCA) developed the original calculator with industry.
+The Infrastructure Sustainability Council developed the original calculator with industry.
 The NSW Government is funding them to upgrade the platform.

 3) NSW Government is taking action